nbgibson/streamers/README.md

     giantbomb8                                                    97
     ```

 9. Bask in a sense of self accomplishment; maybe watch a stream or something.
 Note that every few hours the existing token you have should expire and no longer work.
-If this happens the script should detect it, attempt to refresh it automatically, and prompt you to re-run it.
+If this happens the package should detect it, attempt to refresh it automatically, and prompt you to re-run it.
 If this does not work, please verify the values in the config file.

 ## Hey, I'd like to have this hook into [Streamlink](https://github.com/streamlink/streamlink)